Dog-Friendly Mudgee: Visiting Mudgee with a Dog

 A luxurious dog-friendly option in Mudgee is the five-star boutique accommodation at Evanslea.
 There are four luxury cottages, as well as the house available for larger groups.
 Surrounded by beautiful grounds and with a swimming pool onsite, each of the self-contained cottages also has a fireplace and on-site massages are available.

 If you wish to stay with a pet, make sure you enquire in advance when booking, to ensure that your pet is approved.
-Note that an additional fee of $40 per pet per stay applies.
+Note that an additional fee applies per stay.

 Evanslea with dogs